tlehman/tlehman.github.io/content/post/seeing-the-bulk-a-primer-on-dimensionality-reduction.md

 +++

 If you haven't seen Interstellar, you might not get the reference in the title.
-Don't sweat it, [[http://interstellarfilm.wikia.com/wiki/Bulk_Beings]["the bulk beings"]] are some advanced civilization that is able to move outside the familiar 3D space that we are stuck in.
+Don't sweat it, [the bulk beings](http://interstellarfilm.wikia.com/wiki/Bulk_Beings) are some advanced civilization that is able to move outside the familiar 3D space that we are stuck in.
 A similar plot device was used in Edwin Abbott's book Flatland.

 Outside of entertainment, there is a lot of value in attempting to understand high dimensional spaces.
 Physics, machine learning, engineering control systems all make use of higher-dimensional spaces in one way or another.